opendatamesh-initiative/odm-specification-dpdescriptor/CONTRIBUTING.md

-# Data Product Descriptor Contributing Guidelines
+# Data Product Descriptor Specification Contributing Guidelines

 Thanks for taking the time to contribute! ❤️